How to Host a Hybrid Conference or Event

 What is a hybrid event?

-Put simply, a hybrid event is an event which combines both a live ‘in-person’ audience and speakers, with a virtual audience.
+Put simply, a hybrid event is an event which combines both a live ‘in-person’ audience and speakers, and a virtual audience to make the event open to a wider variety of attendees.

 The very best hybrid events are those that successfully integrate the in-person components of the event, with the online audience.

-In other words, the online audience truly feels involved and engaged with the event.
-Online and in-person attendees are able to listen to speakers, ask questions, speak to each other, network, and more.
+In other words, the online audience needs to truly feel involved and engaged with the event for you to have the best guest engagement.
+For example, online and in-person attendees should be able to listen to speakers, ask questions, speak to each other, network, and more.

 What are the benefits of hosting a hybrid event or conference?